onflow/flow/flips/20220203-capability-controllers.md

 countMinterCap // give this to a trusted party
 ```

-It is worth noting that every time the `AdminInterface` is used, a CapCon is created in the issuer's storage, taking up some resources.
+It is worth noting that every time the `AdminInterface` is used, a CapCon is created in the issuer's storage, taking up some storage space.
-Therefore revoking capabilities does not free any storage.
+Revoking a capability by deleting its controller frees up the storage for the controller, but not for the capability and its copies.

 In this example the delegatee with the `Capability<&{AdminInterface}>` can revoke any capability of type `&{HasCount}`,
 even those that someone else created.